dev-bootcamp-2019/final-project-akp18/README.md

  ### Process Flow

-1. Login as Market Owner.This will be the default address that was used to deploy the contract.
+1. Login as Market Owner.
+This will be the default address that was used to deploy the contract.
 ![image](https://user-images.githubusercontent.com/43038291/51078582-dd88da00-167c-11e9-9f3c-e130cc8cf984.png)
 2. Add a new Admin address.
 Enter the address of market admin and click Add.
 3. Login as Admin.
 Switch account using MetaMask plugin.
 ![image](https://user-images.githubusercontent.com/43038291/51078597-3193be80-167d-11e9-98ad-689d772c0e3c.png)
 4. Add a new Store Owner to the market place.
 5. Switch account (using MetaMask) again and now login as Store Owner
-6. Add a new Store Front by enteering the name of the store.
+6. Add a new Store Front by entering the name of the store.
 ![image](https://user-images.githubusercontent.com/43038291/51078688-132ec280-167f-11e9-81fe-5a57d7c9fbed.png)
-7. Switch account (using MetaMask) again and login as Admin
+7. Switch account (using MetaMask) again and login as Admin.
 8. Approve pending Store Fronts by entering the store number (e.g. 0, 1, 2..).
 ![image](https://user-images.githubusercontent.com/43038291/51078677-d5ca3500-167e-11e9-88e5-a673be773755.png)
-9. Switch account (using MetaMask) again and login as Store Owner
+9. Switch account (using MetaMask) again and login as Store Owner.
 ![image](https://user-images.githubusercontent.com/43038291/51078644-59375680-167e-11e9-8133-8f8e33defc6c.png)
 ![image](https://user-images.githubusercontent.com/43038291/51078647-5d637400-167e-11e9-84c9-99f69acb79b3.png)
 10. Add new Products.
 Please note that you can only manage store fronts that have been approved by market admin.